Raphael-Boichot/A-genetic-algorithm-for-topology-optimization-of-area-to-point-heat-conduction-problem/README.md

 - Run the code and enjoy your emerging shapes !
 - If the PC crashes for some reason, code will run again from last know configuration saved automatically every 10 epochs.

-The default configuration converges in about one day.
+The default configuration converges in about one day on a reasonably powerfull multicore desktop PC.
+Code have not been tested/validated with GNU Octave.

 The code can natively minimize (amond 10 choices):
 - (1) the distance from the maximum temperature element to the heat sink;